Ready to shape the future of graduate careers?

 Set time frames

-How to use decision-making skills at your workplace
+How to use decision-making skills in the workplace

-This is a good way to express your proactivity which is an essential feature of decision-making.
-Being the person to make the change when something is no longer beneficial for the company or organisation also displays your confidence which is a desired decision-making skill.
+Being the person to make the change when something is no longer beneficial for the company also displays your confidence – another desirable skill.

 How to include decision-making skills in your CV

 Want to perfect your CV?
-Read our advice on how to write a CV including downloadable templates for you to use.
+Read our advice on how to write a CV.

 How to include decision-making skills in a cover letter

-• Do you usually make better decisions on your own or working in a group?
+• Do you usually make better decisions on your own or in a group?

 • Describe a time when you had to make a quick decision.

-• In group work, do you prefer to make most of the decisions or take a more background role and let others make the key decisions?
+• In group work, do you prefer to make the decisions or take a background role and let others make them?

-• Describe a time when you made a decision that was not popular with the rest of the team.
-What was their reaction and how did you deal with this?
+• Describe a time when you made a decision that wasn’t popular.
+What was your team’s reaction and how did you deal with it?

 • When do you ask for help when making decisions?

-• If you wanted your manager to upgrade a system to a more expensive programme but with more features, how would you go about proposing this to your manager?
+• If you wanted your manager to upgrade a system to a more expensive one with more features, how would you propose this suggestion?

-When answering questions like these, the employer is looking to see that you can reach a decision by assessing the pros and cons of each option.
-Therefore, a high-quality answer would include discussing steps you took to come to the most appropriate decision while also saying any time constraints and how you made the decision-making process as efficient as possible.
+With questions like these, the interviewer wants to know how you make decisions.
+When it comes to giving examples, a high-quality response includes discussing the steps you took to come to a decision while mentioning any time limits and how you made the process as efficient as possible.

 Feel like you’ve got your decision-making skills under control?
-Learn more about the career skills you need, plus learn all about the problem-solving skills necessary for your career.
+Learn more about the key graduate career skills you need and pick an area to focus on.
+There’s always room for improvement – no matter how amazing you already are.

 Find a graduate opportunity you'll thrive in

-Browse thousands of graduate jobs, schemes and more and take your first step towards a career you'll love.
+Browse thousands of graduate jobs and schemes and take your first step towards a career you'll love.